Severance Agreement

 What is a severance agreement?

 A severance agreement is a contract between an employer and a departing employee that provides severance pay and benefits in exchange for the employee's release of legal claims against the employer.
 The agreement defines the complete terms of the separation, including financial compensation, benefits continuation, non-disparagement obligations, confidentiality requirements, and any post-employment restrictions.
+You can review a free severance agreement template to understand the standard structure.
 Severance agreements are voluntary arrangements since federal law does not generally require employers to offer severance, which means the terms are negotiable.
 The agreement must be knowing and voluntary to be enforceable, and specific statutory requirements apply for employees age 40 and older.

 What should a severance agreement include?